 The Born-Oppenheimer approximation is a method that simplifies the analysis of molecular systems by separating the movements of nuclei and electrons.
 This approximation relies on the principle that the nuclei of a molecule possess significantly greater mass than the electrons, resulting in their comparatively slower motion.
 The objective is to decouple nuclear motion from electrical motion, rendering the problem manageable.
 The Born-Oppenheimer approximation is employed to express the electronic wave function, wherein the locations of the nuclei are fixed, and the nuclei are regarded as classical particles traveling inside the potential created by the electrons.
 This results in an effective potential energy surface for nuclear motion, which can be utilized to characterize the vibrations and rotations of the molecule.
-This outcome can serve as a foundation for addressing the time-dependent Schrödinger equation utilizing two distinct coordinates, electronic and nuclear, which culminated in the Born-Oppenheimer approximation, extensively employed in molecular spectroscopy and dynamics.
+This outcome can serve as a foundation for addressing the timedependent Schrödinger equation utilizing two distinct coordinates, electronic and nuclear, which culminated in the Born-Oppenheimer approximation, extensively employed in molecular spectroscopy and dynamics.
 While it significantly simplifies calculations, it is not devoid of limitations.
-This appears straightforward; nevertheless, it entails certain assumptions, including the premise that the nuclei do not experience quantum effects, which is not universally applicable, particularly in scenarios involving extremely low temperatures or light molecules such as hydrogen.
-The Born-Oppenheimer approximation is applicable to particular molecular systems with specific potentials where the potential energy surfaces of the nuclei do not intersect, facilitating the separation of electronic and nuclear motions, which results in energy states that often linearly depend on nuclear eigenstates.
-This concisely delineates the fundamental premise of each theoretical system.
-To achieve the necessary word count for your paper, please expand upon these subjects and explore specific instances, mathematical derivations, and applications in greater depth.

-1.2 Molecular Energy Levels
+1.4 Molecular Energy Levels

 Molecular energy levels are central to the interaction of molecules with electromagnetic radiation, reactivity in chemical transformations, and the behavior of matter as a function of temperature, as well as physical properties measured by spectroscopy.
 In a molecule, energy could be stored in different degrees of freedom, i.e. translational, rotational, vibration and electronic degrees of freedom, resulting into quantization of energy levels.
-Of these, the rotational, vibration and electronic energy levels are the most important to understand in the context of molecular spectroscopy, and thus the structure of these transform into the basis for studying molecular behavior in different physical and chemical realms.